Create the perfect custom semester abroad in Spain for your college or university students!

-Plaza de España is another of Sevilla’s major landmarks that has inspired directors (this time in the case of Star Wars), but its history could not be more different to that of the Alcázar.
+Plaza de España is another of Sevilla’s major landmarks that has inspired directors (this time in the case of Star Wars).
 Constructed as recently as 1928, its semi-circular main edifice faces the lush, green Parque de María Luisa where many of our planned activities take place.
 Its central fountain is surrounded by boating canals and low bridges that provide a thousand different photo opportunities, but the real star of the show is the wide archways, proud towers and tiled alcoves dedicated to each of Spain’s provinces that form part of the main structure.

 One of Sevilla’s most striking attractions masterfully combines both the ancient and the modern.
 Below ground are the ancient Roman ruins of the city that the public can access, but as you arrive at “Las Setas” (as it is commonly referred to in Sevilla), your eyes naturally gravitate up towards the giant lattice work that is the world’s largest single wooden structure.
 And don’t forget to climb to the top as the sun begins to set in order to enjoy the finest nighttime views of all Sevilla.